Vyral/tiffany-fykes-recruiting/_posts/2020-05-26-whats-all-of-the-buzz-about-our-pro-agent-accelerator-program.md

 While I have 10 years of experience to lean on to get me through difficult situations, I don't have all of the answers. **That’s why I am inviting you to a free digital event where we, as Realtors, can plan together for this unknown era and come out a little bit stronger**.&nbsp;

 Agents from any brokerage are welcome.
-You can sign up here for the Accelerator on May 28 from 11 a.m. to 12 p.m.
+You can **[sign up here](https://newagentaccelerator.eventbrite.com){: target="_blank"}** for the Accelerator on May 28 from 11 a.m. to 12 p.m.
 Space is limited, so act quickly.&nbsp;

 My goal is for you to leave with two actionable items that you can implement in your business.